top of page

 Hey, ya'll!
 Let's get to know each other.

-Full disclosure: I’m also a total science nerd.
-If you're a client of mine, you may see the evidence of this in the way I nerd out over discussions of neurobiology as it pertains to therapy.
-I always knew I wanted to work in the sciences and work with the human body.
-Fun fact: I actually began my college career studying to be a physical therapist.
-As fate would have it, I found my way to a more emotionally-focused form of human science that I connected with even more, and never looked back.
-I received my B.S. in Psychology and Sociology from Louisiana State University, and my M.A. in Counseling from St. Edward’s University.
 My first experience as a therapist was working with adults in an inpatient psychiatric hospital setting.
 My patients were typically folks experiencing high acuity disorders and crises.
 I have treated for suicidality, depression, DID, panic attacks, schizophrenia, personality disorders, chronic self-harm, and substance abuse - you name it.
 Being a psychotherapist in an inpatient unit taught me a lot & was incredibly meaningful to me.
 I actually excelled at being "in the trenches" where I believe a lot of professional helpers buckle, and found that I was naturally good at being with folks in their darkest hour.

 Thanks to that background in a hospital setting, I feel comfortable with most anything that comes my way these days, and for that I am grateful.
 However now, as a private practice therapist, I get to enjoy a bit of a slower pace and a longer treatment process, as many clients come to private therapy sessions weekly over a long period of time.
-In my private practice, I also get to serve a population that is incredibly underserved in larger hospitals and agency settings: folks with trauma/PTSD.
+In my private practice, I also get to better serve a population that is incredibly underserved in larger hospitals and agency settings: folks with trauma/PTSD.

 Thanks for reading, and I hope I get the chance to know you too!